mr-aggro/raspi-samba/README.md

-#Raspi-samba
+# Raspi-samba
-Connect and mount samba volume to Raspberri Pi
+Connect and mount samba volume to Raspberri Pi.